Eleventh Night

 In Northern Ireland, the Eleventh Night or 11th Night, also known as "bonfire night", is the night before the Twelfth of July, an Ulster Protestant celebration.
-On this night, large towering bonfires are lit in Protestant loyalist neighbourhoods, and are often accompanied by street parties and loyalist marching bands.
-The bonfires are mostly made of wooden pallets.
-They originally celebrated the Williamite conquest of the 1690s, which began the Protestant Ascendancy in Ireland.
-Eleventh Night events are regularly condemned for sectarianism or ethnic hatred against Irish Catholics and Irish nationalists, such as the burning of Irish tricolours, and for damage and pollution caused.
+On this night, towering bonfires are lit in Protestant loyalist neighbourhoods, and are often accompanied by street parties and loyalist marching bands.
+The bonfires are mostly made of wooden pallets and locally collected wood.
+They originally celebrated the Williamite conquest of the 1690s, which began the Protestant Ascendancy in Ireland and has been maintained by the Protestant community.
+Eleventh Night events are often held in the spirit of sectarianism or ethnic hatred against Irish Catholics, Irish nationalists, and Irish people broadly, such as the burning of Irish tricolours, and for damage and pollution caused.
 Some are controlled by loyalist paramilitaries, and authorities may be wary of taking action against controversial bonfires.
-Not all bonfires are controversial however, and there have been attempts to de-politicize some bonfires and make them more family-friendly and environmentally-friendly.
 In 2021, there were about 250 Eleventh Night bonfires.

 Origins and overview

 Like The Twelfth, the Eleventh Night bonfires celebrate the Glorious Revolution (1688) and the victory of Protestant king William of Orange over the Catholic James II during the Williamite-Jacobite War (1689–1691), which began the Protestant Ascendancy in Ireland.
 When King William landed at Carrickfergus in 1690, his supporters across Ulster, the northern province in Ireland, lit bonfires to celebrate.
 Some of those who did not join in the celebrations were attacked by the Williamites.
 There is also a belief that the bonfires commemorate the lighting of fires on the hills of counties Antrim and Down to help Williamite ships navigate through Belfast Lough at night.

 Traditionally, both Catholics and Protestants in Ulster lit bonfires at Midsummer, May Day (Bealtaine) and Halloween (Samhain), which were non-sectarian.
 In the 18th century it also became a tradition for Ulster Protestants to light bonfires on 11 July to commemorate the Williamite victory, and for Catholics to light bonfires on 14 August to mark the Feast of the Assumption of Mary.

 Eleventh Night bonfires are built mostly of wooden pallets and lumber by local young men and boys.
 They begin gathering and stacking the material weeks beforehand, and often keep watch at the bonfire site overnight to ensure they are "not lit prematurely by saboteurs".
 Community bonfire groups raise funds to pay for wood and sometimes cranes, while some district councils also provide funding through cultural grants.
 Historically, bonfires were smaller and more numerous, but over time communities have joined to consolidate resources to build much bigger bonfires, often due to lack of space.
 The lighting of the bonfire is typically accompanied by a large street party and loyalist marching band.